 Multifocal Contact Lenses

 Ortho-K, also known as cornea refractive therapy, is a process that uses custom made retainers to temporarily reshape the cornea contour.
 It can be used to correct vision problems, such as myopia, hyperopia, astigmatism and sometimes presbyopia.
-Orthokeratology is an alternative for those who want to say farewell to contact lenses and eyeglasses along with those who prefer not to undergo eye laser surgery.
-It’s also a good option for children with myopia.
-Just wear the specialized retainers while sleeping and remove them when you wake up.
-You will be able to see clearly without glasses or contact lenses during the day.
+Orthokeratology is an alternative for those who want to say farewell to contact lenses and eyeglasses, along with those who prefer not to undergo eye laser surgery, like LASIK.